-If you remained aware, you will find yourself in a lucid dream.
+If you remain aware, you'll find yourself in a lucid dream.
 To be a true WILD, there is no lapse in consciousness.
 (You may lose awareness for a few moments, then remember you are dreaming.
 This is more aligned with a Dream Initiated Lucid Dream or DILD.)

-The hypnagogic-WILD method is a compelling way to explore the realm between consciousness and sleep.
+The hypnagogic induction technique is a compelling way to explore the realm between consciousness and sleep.
 You will discover deep relaxation, trippy visuals, clarity of thought, stress-relief and new insights.

 Some people find it difficult to master at first.
-Usually the hardest part is making the transition from simply observing the complex hypnagogia to interacting with the dream.
-However, it is worth practicing because this also serves as a powerful form of meditation which in itself aids lucid dreaming on many levels.
+The hardest part is making the transition from observing the hypnagogia to becoming fully submerged in the dream.
+However, it is worth practicing because this also serves as a powerful form of meditation, which itself aids lucid dreaming.